-- (a) Exhibits. - 31.1 Section 302 Certification of Chief Executive Officer. - 31.2 Section 302 Certification of Chief Financial Officer. - 32.1 Section 906 Certification of Chief Executive Officer. - 32.2 Section 906 Certification of Chief Financial Officer. - The following materials from the Quarterly Report on Form 10-Q of DISH DBS for the quarter ended March 31, 2021, filed on May 4, 2021, formatted in Inline eXtensible

-Business Reporting Language ("iXBRL"): (i) Condensed Consolidated Balance Sheets, (ii) Condensed Consolidated Statements of Operations and Comprehensive Income (Loss), (iii) Condensed Consolidated Statements of Changes in Stockholder's Equity (Deficit), (iv) Condensed Consolidated Statements of Cash Flows and (v) related notes to these financial statements. - 104 Cover Page Interactive Data File (the cover page XBRL tags are embedded in the Inline XBRL document).
+(a) Exhibit ts.
+10.1 Description of the 2022 Incentive Plan dated December 30, 2021 (incorporated by reference from the Current Report on Form 8-K of DISH Network Corporation filed January 4, 2022).
+22□ List of Subsidiary Guarantors 31.1 Section 302 Certification of Chief Executive Officer.
+31.2□ Section 302 Certification of Chief Financial Officer.
+32.1 Section 906 Certification of Chief Executive Officer.
+32.2□ Section 906 Certification of Chief Financial Officer.
+101□ The following materials from the Quarterly Report on Form 10-Q of DISH DBS for the quarter ended March 31, 2022, filed on May 16, 2022, formatted in Inline eXtensible Business Reporting Language ("iXBRL"): (i) Condensed Consolidated Balance Sheets, (ii) Condensed Consolidated Statements of Operations and Comprehensive Income (Loss), (iii) Condensed Consolidated Statements of Changes in Stockholder's Equity (Deficit), (iv) Condensed Consolidated Statements of Cash Flows and (v) related notes to these financial statements.
+104□ Cover Page Interactive Data File (the cover page XBRL tags are embedded in the Inline XBRL document).